semprag/semprag.github.io/install.md

 We are going to install everything to our "TeX & Metafont" (`TEXMF`) home folder.
 This is where all of your custom styles should be installed, so you may have a lot of this structure already.

-Run `kpsewhich -var-value TEXMFHOME` to determine where these user-level TeX sources should go. (`TEXMFHOME` isn't a proper environment variable, but if you export the `TEXMFHOME` variable in your shell, `kpsewhich` will use that value instead.)
-In my case (using [MacTeX](https://tug.org/mactex/)), this is `~/Library/texmf`, which I'll use in the example instructions below.
+Run `kpsewhich -var-value TEXMFHOME` to determine where these user-level TeX sources should go.
+(`TEXMFHOME` isn't a proper environment variable, but if you export the `TEXMFHOME` variable in your shell, `kpsewhich` will use that value instead.)
+In my case, using [MacTeX](https://tug.org/mactex/), this is `~/Library/texmf`, which I'll use in the example instructions below.
+On Ubuntu (12.04), it's `~/texmf`.
 It may be different on your machine, so adjust accordingly.

 ### The `sp` documentclass